What Is Optimism Bias, And What's The Harm In It?

 Online therapy for optimism bias

-If you feel as if you may be experiencing optimism bias to an unhealthy degree, or if you feel that you do not have an optimistic outlook, then professional mental health counseling might be beneficial for you.
+If you suspect that you may be experiencing optimism bias to an unhealthy degree, or if you believe that you do not have an optimistic outlook, then professional mental health counseling might be beneficial for you.
 Online therapy through services like BetterHelp can help you manage your emotional and mental health when faced with concerns, whether they are minor or major, and can help you keep an optimistic but realistic outlook.
 This convenient therapeutic method allows you to meet with a licensed professional on a flexible schedule from the comfort of your home.

 Takeaway